program017/Centralized_Home_Appliance_Control_SIH_2018/README.md

 # Centralized Home Appliance Control

 ## Description
-A wireless home appliance control and monitor system using Iot and central server(Firebase)
+A wireless home appliance control and monitor system using IOT and central server(Firebase)

 ## Features
 * Both Web and Android interface